About the Symphony

 About the Conductor

-Dr. David Upham came to the University of New Hampshire from Seattle, Washington, where he was active as a conductor of professional, community, and student ensembles.
-He was the Music Director of the Bainbridge Symphony Orchestra and the founding director of the Young Virtuosi Chamber Orchestra at the Seattle Conservatory of Music until his departure.
-Dr. Upham also served as the Associate Conductor of the Rainier Symphony Orchestra.
-Dr. Upham also regularly conducted with various professional ballet orchestras including Ballet Bellevue and Emerald Ballet Theatre, and was a featured guest conductor with the Northwest Mahler Festival.
-Locally he has appeared as a guest conductor with the Portsmouth (NH) Symphony Orchestra.
-In November of 2009, he made his international debut at the contemporary music festival, Aujourd’hui Musiques, in Perpignan, France to critical and popular acclaim.
+Dr. David Upham is the orchestra conductor at the University of New Hampshire, and the founding director of the UNH Youth Symphony Orchestras.
+Prior to his arrival in New England, he was active in Seattle, Washington, as a conductor of professional, community, and student ensembles.
+He was the Music Director of the Bainbridge Symphony Orchestra and of the Young Virtuosi Chamber Orchestra at the Seattle Conservatory of Music.
+Dr. Upham also served as the Associate Conductor of the Rainier Symphony Orchestra, regularly conducted various professional ballet orchestras, and was a featured guest conductor with the Northwest Mahler Festival.
+In November of 2009, he made his international debut at the contemporary music festival, Aujourd’hui Musiques, in Perpignan, France.
+Dr. Upham conducted the New Hampshire All-State Orchestra in April 2012.